 At Sunnyside Dental, we provide services for the whole family!
-Our staff makes sure that our office is welcoming, comfortable, and not-at-all scary for our youngest patients.
+Our staff makes sure that our office is welcoming, comfortable, and safe for our youngest patients.

 The Canadian Dental Association recommends children be seen by a dentist within 6 months of getting their first tooth.
 Primary teeth will usually start to appear between 6-9 months of age, and by age 3, your child will likely have all 20 baby teeth.
 These won’t start to fall out until your child is around 6 years old, so it’s important to care for them right from the start.
 It’s hard to believe, but even toddlers can have cavities.